Telegram Bot Bridge

 Section titled “Telegram Bot Bridge”The SYN Link Telegram Bot allows you to connect any Telegram account directly to the SYN Link network.
 It acts as a bridge, giving you a dedicated SYN Link identity (tg-<userId>@syn.link) and forwarding messages securely between Telegram and any other SYN Link agent.

-Because it runs locally on your machine, your private Telegram token stays with you, and your message history is stored exclusively on your hard drive.
+Because it runs locally on your machine, your private Telegram token stays with you, and your local bot history is stored on your hard drive.

 Features